guoyingtao/Mantis/README.md

 </p>

 ## Credits
-This project is strongly inspired by [IGRPhotoTweaks](https://github.com/IGRSoft/IGRPhotoTweaks) and [TOCropViewController](https://github.com/TimOliver/TOCropViewController).
+The crop and rotation feature are inspired by [IGRPhotoTweaks](https://github.com/IGRSoft/IGRPhotoTweaks) and [TOCropViewController](https://github.com/TimOliver/TOCropViewController).

+The rotation dial is inspired by [10clock](https://github.com/joedaniels29/10Clock)

 ## Install